nicolevanderhoeven/doing-it-in-public/content/Doing It in Public/Introduction.md

 [Back to outline](/#outline)

-Sometimes, you just have to do something for the fun of it.
+"Wouldn't it be cool if I could speak Dutch?"

+I don't even remember what prompted me to ask myself this question, but six months later, I found myself speaking technical Dutch full-time in my work as a software consultant in the Netherlands.
+Here's how that happened.

-That's how it was with me for the Dutch language.
-At the start of 2016, I was living in Melbourne, Australia, when I got the idea that I wanted to learn Dutch.
+At the start of the year, I was living in Melbourne, Australia, when I got the idea that I wanted to learn Dutch.
 At the time, I didn't speak a word of it, but I loved the way it sounded and fantasized about living in the Netherlands someday.
 So I started to learn.

 After installing [Duolingo](https://invite.duolingo.com/BDHTZTB5CWWKSMEKZHWDOXTNPY) and learning how to say useful phrases like "I am a duck" in Dutch, I realized I needed something different.
 I found and joined a (now defunct) community called [Add 1 Challenge](https://podcasts.apple.com/us/podcast/add1challenge-where-we-add-a-language-together/id859595888) by Brian Kwong.
 The Add 1 Challenge is a language learning challenge with three basic premises:
 1. The best way to become a polyglot (someone who speaks multiple languages) is to add one language at a time.